 Breakfast, Lunch and Dinner

 Upon arriving in Namrung, we are greeted by a completely different landscape.
 The flat plains of the Manaslu region of Nepal come into view from this point onwards.
 The majestic presence of Mt.
 Manaslu becomes apparent as it looms before us in all its glory.
 The entrance to Namrung is marked by an impressive stone structure that reflects Tibetan architectural influences.
-For our overnight stay, we settled into a comfortable teahouse located in Namrung.
+For our overnight stay, we settled into Namrung Guest House or similar located in Namrung.

 Note: You can customize the trek to include the Prok village and Lake Kal with Kal Chhokang Gompa.